 We represent domestic and foreign private funds in all aspects of fund formation, fund operations, platform and add-on acquisitions, and portfolio company operations.
 Our team has a reputation for being the go-to-lawyers for private equity funds, hedge funds, venture capital funds and family offices.
 We are known for our vast deal experience, the efficient way we staff and manage our work, and the way we maintain our relationships.
 We get deals done with sophisticated, strategic, and practical advice tailored to the needs of our clients.

 (Steven Naifeh & Gregory White Smith eds., Woodward/White Inc.)

-Craig Florence is a senior trial lawyer who represents private and public companies in their most complicated and contentious business divorces.
-With more than 25 years of litigation experience handling fiduciary duty lawsuits, trade secret claims, intellectual property disputes and fraud claims, Craig has an intimate understanding of business litigation in all its forms and has obtained substantial judgments and awards.
+Craig Florence is a senior trial and corporate litigation lawyer who represents private and public companies in their most complicated and contentious business divorces.
+With more than 25 years of commercial litigation experience handling fiduciary duty lawsuits, trade secret claims, intellectual property disputes and fraud claims, Craig has an intimate understanding of business litigation in all its forms and has obtained substantial judgments and awards.

 Craig has represented a range of clients, including:

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.

 Entering two terms together in a search field will behave as though an "OR" is being used.
 For example, entering "Antique Motorcars" as a Client Name search will find results with either word in the Client Name.

 AND and OR may be used in a search.
 Note: they must be capitalized, e.g., "Project AND Finance."